Tod Inlet in Gowlland Tod Provincial Park

 Paddling & Boat Tours

-If you are interested in paddling into Tod Inlet, it is an ideal trip for beginners as the waters here and the launch at Brentwood Bay are very sheltered and the total route there and back is only about 5 kms/3.1 miles.
+If you are interested in paddling into Tod Inlet it is an ideal trip for beginners as the waters here and the launch at Brentwood Bay are very sheltered.
+The total route there and back is only about 5 kms/3.1 miles.

-Once on the water, paddle out past the docks.
+The put in for the paddle is at Verdier Park next to the Brentwood Bay Spa & Lodge.
+Once on the water paddle out past the docks.
 Directly in front of you, across the bay, is Willis Point.
 Tod Inlet runs along this land mass to the left.
-You can bear left and paddle directly towards the inlet skirting Daphne Island or you can paddle along the eastern and southern shore of Brentwood Bay, following it along to the inlet.
-Brentwood Bay can be quite busy with powerboats, so be careful and keep a careful watch while paddling.
+You can bear left and paddle directly towards the inlet skirting Daphne Island or you can paddle along the eastern and southern shore of Brentwood Bay following it along to the inlet.
+Brentwood Bay can be quite busy with boat traffic, so be careful and keep a careful watch while paddling.

 Tod Inlet Kayaking